 Stroke is one of the most common medical misdiagnoses.
 Unfortunately, it happens all the time.
 A doctor, often in the emergency room, fails to treat a person who comes in with the symptoms of a stroke.
-There is a critical time when a stroke must be treated, and an undiagnosed or misdiagnosed struck can result in incorrect treatment or no treatment at all.
+There is a critical time when a stroke must be treated, and an undiagnosed or misdiagnosed stroke can result in catastrophic injuries.

 What is a Stroke?